CA Conservation Corps

-Under the direction of the Conservationist Supervisor at the Pomona Center, the Conservationist I is responsible for the following duties:
+Under the direction of the Conservation Supervisor, the Conservationist I perform the following duties:

-- Supervise a crew of young men and women (corpsmembers) working on public service conservation projects in urban and rural areas.
+- Supervise a crew of young adults (corpsmembers) working on public service conservation projects in urban and rural areas.
 Some projects may be in remote areas of California.

-- Teach corpsmembers the importance of work productivity, team work, safe work habits and discipline on work projects.
-Responsible to follow CCC-established discipline policies and hold corpsmembers accountable for their behavior.
+- Teach corpsmembers the importance of work productivity, teamwork, safe work habits and discipline on work projects.
+Responsible to follow CCC-established discipline policies and holding corpsmembers accountable for their behavior.
 Recommend disciplinary action when necessary.
 Evaluate corpsmembers’ performance.

 - Instruct corpsmembers in the protection and conservation of California’s natural resources.

-- Supervision of corpsmembers during non-work hours (night and weekend supervision and/or spikes, if assigned).
-Monitor dormitories and ensure the health and safety of all corpsmembers on CCC facilities.
+- Supervision of corpsmembers during non-work hours (night and weekend supervision, if assigned).
+Monitor dormitories and ensure the health and safety of all corpsmembers in CCC facilities.
 Provide informal counseling to corpsmembers; refer to formal counseling, if needed.

 - Inspect vehicles and equipment to ensure safe operation; recommend repairs and maintenance.

-- Drive and operate state vehicles and equipment, perform minor repairs and maintenance.
+- Drive and operate state vehicles and equipment, and perform minor repairs and maintenance.

-- Maintain time and leave records, approve leaves, accrual of CTO.
+- Maintain time and leave records, approves leaves, and accrual of CTO.

-- Develop supervisor’s reports of injuries, disciplinary reports and weekly project and safety reports.
+- Develops supervisor’s reports of injuries, disciplinary reports, and weekly project and safety reports.